IMAX

-IMAX is a proprietary system of high-resolution cameras, film formats, film projectors, and theaters known for having very large screens with a tall aspect ratio (approximately either 1.43:1 or 1.90:1) and steep stadium seating.
+IMAX is a proprietary system of high-resolution cameras, film formats, film projectors, and theaters originally known for having very large screens with a tall aspect ratio (about 1.43:1) and steep stadium seating.
+More recently the aspect ratio has mostly become 1.90:1 (slightly wider than the 35 mm American and British widescreen standard for theatrical film of 1.85:1), with the 1.43:1 ratio format being available only in selected locations.

-Graeme Ferguson, Roman Kroitor, Robert Kerr, and William C. Shaw were the co-founders of what would be named the IMAX Corporation (founded in September 1967 as Multiscreen Corporation, Limited), and they developed the first IMAX cinema projection standards in the late 1960s and early 1970s in Canada.
+Graeme Ferguson, Roman Kroitor, Robert Kerr, and William C. Shaw were the co-founders of what would be named the IMAX Corporation (founded in September 1967 as Multiscreen Corporation, Ltd.), and they developed the first IMAX theatre projection standards in the late 1960s and early 1970s in Canada.

-IMAX GT is the large format as originally conceived.
-It uses very large screens of 18 by 24 m and, unlike most conventional film projectors, the film runs horizontally so that the image width can be greater than the width of the film stock.
-It is called a 70/15 format.
-It is used exclusively in purpose-built theaters and dome theaters, and many installations limit themselves to a projection of high quality, short documentaries.
+IMAX GT is the premium large format.
+The digital format uses dual laser projectors, which can show 1.43 digital content when combined with a 1.43 screen.
+The film format uses very large screens of 18 by 24 m and, unlike most conventional film projectors, the film runs horizontally so that the image width can be greater than the width of the film stock.
+It is called the 15/70 format.
+They can be purpose-built theaters and dome theaters, and many installations of this type limit themselves to a projection of high quality, short documentaries.

-The high costs involved in the construction and maintenance of the dedicated buildings and projectors suggested the introduction of several compromises in the following years.

-To reduce costs, the IMAX SR and MPX systems were introduced in 1998 and 2004, respectively.
-The smaller projectors were used to retrofit existing theaters, so as to make IMAX available to multiplex and existing theaters, though losing much of the quality of the GT experience.
+The dedicated buildings and projectors required high construction and maintenance costs, necessitating several compromises in the following years.
+To reduce costs, the IMAX SR and MPX systems were introduced in 1998 and 2004, respectively, to make IMAX available to multiplex and existing theaters.
+The SR system featured slightly smaller screens than GT theatres, though still in purpose-built auditoriums with a 1.43:1 aspect ratio.
+The MPX projectors were solely used to retrofit existing multiplex auditoriums, losing much of the quality of the GT experience.

-Later came the introduction of the IMAX Digital 2K and IMAX with Laser 4K in 2008 and 2015 respectively, still limited in respect to the 70 megapixels of equivalent resolution of the original 15/70 film.
+Later came the introduction of the IMAX Digital 2K and IMAX with Laser 4K in 2008 and 2014, still limited in respect to the 70 megapixels of equivalent resolution of the original 15/70 film.
 Both technologies are purely digital and suitable to retrofit existing theaters.
 Since 2018, the Laser system has been employed to retrofit full dome installations, with limited results due to the large area of a dome screen.

 History

-The IMAX film standard uses 70 mm film run through the projector horizontally.
-This technique produces an area that is about 8.3 times as large as the 35 mm format, and about 3.4 times as large as 70 mm film run through the projector vertically.

-The desire to increase the visual impact of film has a long history.
-In 1929, Fox introduced Fox Grandeur, the first 70 mm film format, but it quickly fell from use.
-In the 1950s, the potential of 35 mm film to provide wider projected images was explored in the processes of CinemaScope (1953) and VistaVision (1954), following multi-projector systems such as Cinerama (1952).
-While impressive, Cinerama was difficult to install and maintain, requiring careful alignment and synchronization of the multiple projectors.
-During Expo 67 in Montreal, the National Film Board of Canada's In the Labyrinth and Ferguson's Man and the Polar Regions both used complex multi-projector, multi-screen systems.
-Each encountered technical difficulties that led them to found a company called "Multiscreen", with the goal of developing a simpler approach.